bgamari/ghc-wiki-import/hackathon-projects.md

   status: new, status: assigned, status: reopened, type: task, order: priority,
   group: difficulty), or feature requests (Ticket query: status: new,
   status: assigned, status: reopened, type: feature+request, order: priority).

+- Guarantee that .hi files and .o files are consistent, possibly by means of some sort of digital signature that would cause a link-time failure